cpkurotori/CheckInWebApp/README.md

 #A Check-In/Attendance Tracker Web Application

 Out of the need for a check-in program, this program was created to maintain a database of members and their attendence to club meetings.
 This application is written in python and utilizes a flask framework for the web application.
-A live version of the webapp can be found at http://checkin.dot-slash-cs.club.
+A live version is no longer availiable.

 ##Requirements
 This web application requires the following packages: